 You can sign up to receive the weekly Political Report newsletter here.

-- Explore our interactive page on the latest developments on state legislation relevant to criminal justice and law enforcement.
+Explore our interactive tracker on the latest developments on state legislation.

-- Explore our interactive page on the politics of elected prosecutors.
+Explore our interactive tracker on the politics of elected prosecutors.

-- Keep an eye on our series of state-level reforms on felony disenfranchisement, and on local ICE cooperation, on the death penalty, on prison gerrymandering, and on youth justice.
+Explore our series of state-level reforms on felony disenfranchisement, local ICE cooperation, the death penalty, prison gerrymandering, state Supreme Courts, and youth justice.